hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 If a field has any arguments defined, then the `arguments` field must be provided wherever that field is referenced.
 All fields are required, including nullable fields.

-_Note_: Objects with field arguments cannot be used as input types.

 ## Nested Fields

 Queries can specify nested field selections for columns which have structured types (that is, not simply a scalar type or a nullable scalar type).